Stafford County Council Girls' Industrial School / Wissage Remand Home, Lichfield, Staffordshire

-- Staffordshire County Council Children and Family Services.
+- Staffordshire County Council Children and Family Services access to social care records.
 No records appear to survive for the Industrial School.
 Council may hold Homestead / Remand Home / Assessment Centre records.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)